How to Not Use Titanium Studio

 however, if you’d rather not, replace the bottom references to

-script, which you can run with the tsm run
+with the titanium.py script, which you can run with the tsm run command.

 the basics: